magenta-cuda/search-widget-for-types/readme.txt

 == Changelog ==
 = 0.4.7.1 =
+* fix bug where javascript handlers were not always installed when widget was dynamically inserted or replaced in administrator's widget page
 * use auto generated excerpt if no user supplied excerpt
 * replace taxonomy slug with name
-* use simplified labels for checkbox values in search result table = 0.4.7 =
+* use simplified labels for checkbox values in search result table
+* tested up to WordPress 4.3 Release Candidate (4.3-RC1-33519)
+= 0.4.7 =
 * code rewritten to fix bugs, enhance security and improve software quality
 * added option to use simplified labels for select, checkboxes and radio button values